How to Choose Educational Toys for Children

 Children’s Educational Toys and Developmental Domains

 Did you know that children can play and learn at the same time?
 It’s true!
 Children learn while they play, and toys are some of the tools they learn with.
-This is why it is important to know how to select high-quality toys.
+This is the reason it is important to know how to select high-quality toys.
 Here at How to Choose Educational Toys for Children, we recommend toys based on scientific research done in the field of Early Childhood Development.
-Generally, there are 4 areas where learning occurs.
-These areas are called Developmental Domains.
-Although these domains are discussed separately, they are in many ways interdependent.
-This is because children’s development in one domain is influenced by and influences their development in the other domains.
-These developmental domains are:
+Generally, Early Childhood Educators recognize four areas where learning occurs; these areas are called Developmental Domains.
+Although these domains are discussed separately, they are in many ways interdependent because children’s development in one domain is influenced by and influences their development in the other domains.
+The four Developmental Domains are:

 • Physical-Gross Motor Skills, Fine Motor Skills